-I used to study neuroscience until our professor assigned us to write a news-style article about research — it was love at first write.
+I used to study neuroscience until a professor assigned us to write a news-style article about research — it was love at first write.

-I switched to the University of Toronto’s joint-journalism program with Centennial College and I’ve been obsessed ever since.
+I switched programs to the University of Toronto and Centennial College joint-journalism program and I’ve been obsessed ever since.

 I'm passionate about hard-hitting, agenda-setting, investigative reporting that holds people and institutions accountable.

 I regularly file freedom-of-information (FOI) requests, access to information (ATIP) requests and use open-source intelligence to uncover stories no one else has.

 I know how to build strong relationships with sources, reflect the diversity in the communities I cover, thoroughly follow a story and let my work speak for itself.

 Last year, I won gold at the Digital Publishing Awards for The Long Wait — a short feature on immigrant families in Canada who found strength amid long waits to reunite during the pandemic.